Small Field Polynomial Inflation: Reheating, Radiative Stability and Lower Bound: Summary and Conclusions

 The least attractive feature of this model is that one has to engineer $\phi_0$ to ``almost'' be an inflection point; specifically, the parameter $\beta$, which controls the flatness of the potential around $\phi_0$, has to be of order $10^{-6} \phi_0^4$, see eq.(\ref{pa2}).
 Actually, when written in the form of eq.(\ref{inflaton_potential2}) the finetuning is not obvious; after all, $\beta$, while small, is not terribly finely tuned.
 On the other hand, the coefficient of the cubic term {\em is} tuned.
 This conclusion can be avoided only if $A$ and $\beta$ in eq.(\ref{inflaton_potential2}) can be considered to be independent parameters.
 This is another example where conclusions about finetuning depend strongly on what are considered to be independent parameters.
 At any rate, our upper bounds on the relevant couplings imply that the model is at least technically natural, in the sense that radiative corrections are under control.

 On the other hand, the model we consider is renormalizable, and can thus serve as the inflationary sector of some well motivated extensions of the standard model of particle physics; examples are the $\nu $MSM \cite{Asaka:2005an, Shaposhnikov:2006xi}, or the new minimal standard model (NMSM) \cite{Davoudiasl:2004be} which can explain cosmological dark matter, neutrino masses and the baryon asymmetry.
 This offers avenues for future research.
+See Ref.~\cite{Bernal:2021qrl} for a recent study along this direction.